govoni/FlatNtStudy/README.md

 4) Code to make comparison between LHE files of Phantom and MG:

     test/DrawLHEMGvsPH.cpp

    this is how to run it:

     ./bin/DrawLHEMGvsPH.exe <cfg file>

+   example cfg can be found in :

+    cfg/PlottingLHE_MGvsPH/

+5) Code to make comparison between Delphes Trees of Phantom and MG:

+    test/DrawDelphesMGvsPH.cpp

+   this is how to run it:

+    ./bin/DrawDelphesMGvsPH.exe <cfg file>

-   example cfg can be found in cfg/PlottingLHE_MGvsPH/
+   example cfg can be found in :

+    cfg/PlottingReco_MGvsPH/

-5) Code for making plot for both WW (SS,OS) and WZ analysis
+6) Code for making plot for both WW (SS,OS) and WZ analysis

     test/DrawFlatTreePlots.cpp